hunglequoc2001/poisoning-attack-for-LLMs/README.md

 # Optimizing Spectral Signature in Code Backdoor Detection

-This replication package used for submitting paper "Optimizing Spectral Signature in Code Backdoor Detection" to FSE 2026
+This replication package used for submitting paper "Optimizing Spectral Signature in Code Backdoor Detection" to ICSME 2026

 ## Supporting defense representation vectors